tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 > Using TV-out

-A good article on the subject can be found here
+A good article on the subject can be found here.

 > X with a TV (DFP) as the only display